 Bake – Place the trays in the oven and bake for 15 minutes or until golden brown. (+ or – a few minutes…see below) When you take the biscuits out of the oven they’ll still be really soft to touch, but will firm up while cooling.
 Leave on the trays to cool for a few minutes and then move to a wire rack.

 🍪 Don’t flatten the biscuits too much.
 They will spread a fair bit on their own – so don’t put them to close together on the tray.
 You can press lightly with a floured fork or just tap them gently so they are less spherical.

 🍪 Monitor the biscuits closely 5 minutes before the end of the suggested cooking time.
 Every appliance can be different and if you overcook these biscuits they won’t be chewy.
 Undercooked though and they won’t be that nice either.
 They’re ready when they colour has changed to golden brown.

 🍪 Purists will tell you if you mess with the recipe it ain’t an Anzac biscuit anymore!
-But you could add sultanas, dried cranberries, choc-chips, nuts… a teaspoon of ground ginger in with the dry ingredients is also AMAZING.
+But you could add sultanas, dried cranberries, choc-chips, salt flakes, chocolate dip, nuts… a teaspoon of ground ginger in with the dry ingredients is also AMAZING.